chathurak15/Ocean-View-Resort-CIS6003/README.md

 ---

-_This project was developed to demonstrate enterprise architectural patterns, secure back-end processing, and scalable Java programming concepts._
+_This project was developed to demonstrate enterprise architectural patterns, secure back end processing, and scalable Java programming concepts._